Kardinya, Western Australia: British colonisation

 Kardinya attracted no interest from the British when they founded the Swan River Colony in 1829.
 All settlement was concentrated along the Swan and Canning rivers as they were the main method of transportation in the early decades of the colony.
 Kardinya also had no fertile soil for the crops and fruit trees grown at the time.
-Only one section of land in Kardinya was part of the early land that was granted to settlers; it was known as Cockburn Location 549, and none of the Kardinya section of that land was used.
+Only one section of land in Kardinya was part of the early land that was granted to settlers; it was known as Cockburn Location 549; none of the Kardinya section of that land was used.

-In 1870, fourteen smaller lots were excised from Cockburn Location 549 and were allocated to Pensioner Guards over 15 years.
-Pensioner Guards were British army veterans who received a pension after having completed their period of service or been wounded.
+In 1870, fourteen smaller lots were excised from Cockburn Location 549.
+Over the following fifteen years, they were allocated to Pensioner Guards – British army veterans who received a pension after having completed their period of service or been wounded.
 They served on convict transportation ships to Western Australia.
 Their role in the colony was to help maintain law and order, and serve as a presence of authority towards the convicts.
-To get the Pensioner Guards to stay in the colony, they were allocated land which they had to occupy for seven years before they could gain ownership.
-Convicts cleared the land for the Pensioner Guards.
+To ensure the Pensioner Guards stay in the colony, they were allocated land which they had to occupy for seven years before they could gain ownership.
+Convicts were forced to clear the land for the Pensioner Guards.
 These Pensioner Guard lots were passed down to their descendants.
-At the beginning of World War I, most were still owned by descendants of Pensioner Guards.
+At the beginning of World War I, most lots were still owned by descendants of Pensioner Guards.

 Two roads were built in the early 20th century – South Street, which ran from Fremantle west of Kardinya to the eastern edge of Kardinya, and North Lake Road, which ran from Canning Highway north of Kardinya to Bibra Lake in the south, continuing as Forrest Road to Armadale.
 At first, these roads were just cleared tracks consisting of sand, but after World War I, they were laid with planks.